ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

 - **-h or --help** shows the above usage
 - **--model** is the path of a model generated by **fx_fit.py** (see **--modelout** command line parameter of **fx_fit.py**).
 This argument is mandatory.
 - **--testds** is the input test dataset in csv format: a couple of real number for each line respectively for x and y (no header in first line).
 In case you haven't a such real world true dataset, for your experiments you can generate it synthetically using **fx_gen.py**.
 This argument is mandatory.
 - **--predictedout** is the file name of predicted values.
-The content of this file is csv and each line contains a couple of real numbers: the x value come from test dataset and the predicted f(x); This option is mandatory.
+The content of this file is csv and each line contains a couple of real numbers: the x value come from test dataset and the predicted f(x); This argument is mandatory.

 ### Example of fx_predict.py usage
 ```bash